 10. Pimm’s Cup:

-At only 25% ABV, a Pimm’s Cup is the perfect option when you when you want refreshment without too much if an alcoholic kick.
+At only 25% ABV, a Pimm’s Cup is the perfect option when you want refreshment without too much if an alcoholic kick.
 Based on gin combined with a secret mixture of citrus and spices, the inclusion of Pimm’s No. 1 means that this drink has the complexity of a cocktail with the simplicity of a mixed drink, making it a great option for parties.